scds/dash25-26/user-friendly-maps.md

 ## Workshop Preparation

 Participants will require a Google Account and access to Microsoft Excel to follow along and make their own maps.
+Please note that you will need to download Microsoft Excel.
+The web version does not support the required mapping features.
+McMaster affiliates can <a href="[url](https://office365.mcmaster.ca/office-365-3/applications/ms-excel/#tab-content-getting-started)">download Microsoft Excel here</a>.

 ## Facilitator Bio